new jersey

 These arguments do not automatically defeat a claim, but they underscore why evidence of the property owner's failure to act is essential.

-What Compensation Can You Recover After a Slip and Fall in New Jersey?
+What Compensation Can You Recover After a

 The compensation available after a slip and fall depends on the severity of injuries, the strength of the evidence, and the applicable insurance coverage.